SDGforskning/sdg-strings/SDG07_query_action_WoS.md

         )
   )
   NEAR/15
-      ("cleantech" OR "energy research" OR "energy efficiency research" OR
+      ("cleantech" OR "energy research" OR "energy efficiency research" OR "energy transition$" OR
         (
           ("technolog*" OR "innovation$" OR "R&D")